 You can substitute and include a few different ingredients to spice up this classic pound cake recipe!
 Some ideas include:

-If you liked this pound cake recipe, you may also like some of these other recipes:
+If you liked this pound cake recipe, check out some of these other recipes!

 Sour Cream Pound Cake Recipe